PaulHobbs/aisociety/docs/docker-compose-override-plan.md

     *   Override the `scheduler` service definition to:
         *   Depend on `postgres-test` instead of `postgres`.
         *   Use the `DATABASE_URL` pointing to `postgres-test`.
-    *   Optionally, override `workflow-service` similarly if it needs to connect to `postgres-test` during E2E tests.
+    *   Optionally, override `workflow` similarly if it needs to connect to `postgres-test` during E2E tests.

 3.  **`Makefile` Updates:**
     *   Modify targets related to testing (e.g., `start-e2e-services`, `stop-e2e-services`, `rm-e2e-services`, `cleanup-e2e-services`, `test-e2e-workflow`) to use *both* compose files: